 Constitution & governance

-In 1975 the country adopted a constitution that was based on the constitution of The Netherlands.
+In 1975 the country adopted a constitution that was based on the constitution of the Netherlands.
 On the 30th of September 1987 Suriname adopted a new constitution, following a referendum, which was the basis for the constitutional democratic republic it is now.
-The 1987 Constitution also called for the establishment of an independent Constitutional Court, which is, however, not yet installed.
+The 1987 Constitution also called for the establishment of an independent Constitutional Court, which has been installed in early 2020.
 Further, the Constitution provides the right to a fair public trial before a single judge, the right to counsel, and the right to appeal.
 There is a Court of Justice whose members are nominated for life, and there are three Cantonal Courts.